top of page

 Raincoat, Synthetic Resin Coated, O.D.

-There are not too many of these being reproduced, the very best of which is made by QMi and will set you back 110 Euros.
-It comes in a wide selection of sizes up to 3XL.
+There are not too many of these being reproduced, the very best of which is made by Soldier of Fortune and is not inexpensive.
+It comes in a wide selection of sizes from 38" to 48" Chest.
 Consider buying a size or two larger than you need as it can go over all those extra layers of clothes you may have on.
-I was at one event and the heavens opened up in the way that England is renowned for, the guy next to me pulls out a raincoat and puts it on over his webbing! he purchased the biggest they sold at the time and wore it like a tent!
+I was at one event and the heavens opened up in the way that England is renowned for, the guy next to me pulls out a raincoat and puts it on over all his webbing!
+He had purchased the biggest they sold at the time and wore it like a tent!

-Of course there are much cheaper examples on the market... but don't expert them to either keep you dry, or look anything near as good
+Of course, there are much cheaper examples on the market... but don't expect them to either keep you dry, or look anything near as good

 1.jpg